codekiddy2/Visual-Studio-gtkmm/README.md

 **About Visual-Studio-gtkmm:**

-Visual Studio 2015 projects to compile GTK+, GTKMM, ICU, Crypto++, Boost and all it's dependencies.
+Visual Studio 2015 projects to compile GTK+, GTKMM, ICU, Crypto++, Boost, SDL, GLEW, Free Orion and all it's dependencies.

+Initial purpose of this repo was to build gtkmm, but now it's used to build much more, in addition to above mentioned libraries you will find others too.

 More information such as dependency graphs and how to use these projects can be found on here on [wiki](https://github.com/codekiddy2/Visual-Studio-gtkmm/wiki)